sepsis-omics/tutorials/docs/modules/velvet/index.md

         -  Click <ss>Execute</ss>

-### Look at the fasta statistics for the Velvet Optimiser contigs

-Use the Fasta Statistics tool you used earlier to summarise the Velvet Optimiser output.
+Use the Fasta Statistics tool you used earlier to summarise the Velvet Optimiser <fn>Contigs</fn> output.
 Examine the resulting table.
 What are the main differences?